google/mount-zip/README.md

 :   redact file names from log messages

 **-\-force**
-:   mount ZIP even if password is wrong
+:   mount ZIP even if password is wrong or missing, or if the encryption or
+    compression method is unsupported

 **-\-encoding=CHARSET**
 :   original encoding of file names